p-adic L-functions for unitary groups: Eisenstein series and zeta integrals

 Denote by $\Oe$ the ring of integers of $\K^+$.
 For $i = 1, 2, 3, 4,$ we write $U_i(\adeles)= \prod'_{v}U_{i, v}$, with the (restricted) products over all the places of $\K^+$ and $U_{i, v}$ the points of groups defined over $\Oev$.
 Similarly, we write $G(\adeles) = G_{\infty}\times \prod'_q G_q$ and $P(\adeles) = P_{\infty}\times \prod'_q P_q$, where the (restricted) products are over rational primes $q$.
 We can nevertheless write

-Let $\pi$ be an irreducible cuspidal automorphic representation of $G_1(\adeles)$, and let $\pi^{\vee}$ be its contragredient.
+Let $\pi$ be an irreducible cuspidal automorphic representation of $G_1(\adeles)$, and let $\pi^{\vee}$ be its contragredient; it is a twist of the complex conjugate of $\pi$ and is therefore also a cuspidal automorphic representation.
 Let $S_\pi$ be the set of finite primes $v$ in $\Oe$ for which $\pi_v$ is ramified.
 Before introducing the zeta integral for $\pi$, we would like to explain what it means for a function in $\pi$ to be factorizable over places in $\K^+$.
 However, $G_1$ is a $\Q$-group that is not the restriction of scalars of a group over $\K^+$.
-We therefore choose an irreducible $U_1(\adeles)$-constituent $\underline{\pi} \subset \pi$ that occurs in the space of automorphic forms on $U_1$, the dual $\underline{\pi}^{\flat}$; note that $\pi^{\vee}$ and $\pi^{\flat}$ coincide upon restriction to $U_1(\adeles)$.
+We therefore choose an irreducible $U_1(\adeles)$-constituent $\underline{\pi} \subset \pi$ that occurs in the space of automorphic forms on $U_1$, and denote the dual $\underline{\pi}^{\flat}$; note that $\underline{\pi}^{\flat}$ occurs inside the restriction of $\pi^{\vee}$ to $U_1(\adeles)$.
 We assume $\underline{\pi}$ contains the spherical vectors for $K^{S_\pi}$.
 It is well-known (and follows from the unfolding computation recalled below) that {\it the standard $L$-function does not depend on this choice}.
 We fix non-zero unramified vectors $\varphi_{w,0}$ and $\varphi'_{w,0}$ in $\pi_w$ and $\pi_w^\vee$, respectively, for all finite places $w$ outside $S_{\pi}$, and choose factorizations as in \eqref{factor} compatible with the unramified choices:

 and analogous factorizations for $\underline{\pi}^{\flat}$.
-We also think of $\pi^{\flat}$ as an anti-holomorphic automorphic representation of $G_2$.
-Let $\varphi \in \underline{\pi}^{K^{S_{\pi}}}$, $\varphi^{\flat} \in \underline{\pi}^{\flat,K^S}$; we think of $\varphi$ and $\varphi^{\flat}$ as forms on $G_1$ and $G_2$, respectively.
+We also think of $\underline{\pi}^{\flat}$ as an anti-holomorphic automorphic representation of $G_2$.
+Let $\varphi \in \underline{\pi}^{K^{S_{\pi}}}$, $\varphi^{\flat} \in \underline{\pi}^{\flat,K^{S_{\pi}}}$; we think of $\varphi$ and $\varphi^{\flat}$ as forms on $G_1$ and $G_2$, respectively.
 We suppose they decompose as tensor products with respect to the above factorizations:

-with $\varphi_v$ and $\varphi^{\flat}_v$ equal to the chosen $\varphi_{v,0}$ and $\varphi'_{v,0}$ when $v \notin S_{\pi}$. we write equalities but the formulas we write below depend on the factorizations in \eqref{facpi} and its counterpart for $\underline{\pi}^{\flat}$.
+with $\varphi_v$ and $\varphi^{\flat}_v$ equal to the chosen $\varphi_{v,0}$ and $\varphi'_{v,0}$ when $v \notin S_{\pi}$.
+We write equalities but the formulas we write below depend on the factorizations in \eqref{facpi} and its counterpart for $\underline{\pi}^{\flat}$.

 In Sections \ref{pchoices-section} (resp. \ref{holo-sec}-\ref{archimedeanchoices}), we will choose specific local components at primes dividing $p$ (resp. at archimedean places).
 These will turn out to be anti-ordinary (resp. anti-holomorphic) vectors: